fwmarkcheung/travel_planner_ai_agent/README.md

 ### Problem Statement

-Planning trip manually is laborious because it requires significant time in looking up flight itineraries, hotel booking, weather in the destination, and etc
+Planning trip manually is laborious because it requires significant time in looking up flight itineraries, hotel booking, weather in the destination, and etc using different websites.

-Automation can streamline findings and recommend a trip plan.
-This saves the time for the user to plan the trip.

 ### Solution Statement

+Automation can streamline findings and recommend a comprehensive trip plan.
+It sufficiently reduces time and effort needed for planning the trip.

 Agents can automatically search flight itineraries, hotel booking, weather in the destination, and etc.  It helps a user to plan the trip much more efficiently.
-It generate a recommended trip plan giving the user an idea the estimated cost for a cheap, a convenient, and luxary options.
+It generates a recommended trip plan giving the user an idea the estimated cost for a cheap, a convenient, and luxary options.

+It also summarizes the plan and provide friendly reminders to the user.

 ### Value Statement